jacob-briscoe/calorie-counter/README.md

 # Overview
 This is just a small and simple application that helps you count calories.
-I initially created it based on an example application I was following in this training program: [Functional Programming for Beginners with JavaScript](https://www.knowthen.com/functional-programming-for-beginners-with-javascript), provided by [KnowThen](https://www.knowthen.com/) all credit goes to [James Moore](@knowthen) for the inspiration.
+I initially created it based on an example application I was following in this training program: [Functional Programming for Beginners with JavaScript](https://www.knowthen.com/functional-programming-for-beginners-with-javascript), provided by [KnowThen](https://www.knowthen.com/) all credit goes to @knowthen for the inspiration.
+`
 <img src="/docs/assets/images/in-action.gif" />

 Try it out here: https://calorie-counter-6d948.web.app/